 When choosing formal wear, it’s worth investing (should your budget allow) in a custom made suit.
 Not only will it look the part but it should last you a lifetime.

 - Suit – Everyone is wearing navy these days and with good reason.
 It’s the color that goes with everything, and as a bonus, you can use the jacket as a blazer for that smart casual look.

 - Shirt – Again it’s best to stick to a plain color and keep your look simple.
 Lighter colors are the obvious choice to go with your navy suit, and white is the best of the bunch.

 - Tie – Forget the usual suspects and go for a slim black Yes, you may remember that navy and black cannot go together, but this is a style myth that you are about to bust again.

 - Shoes – Black oxfords.
 Yes, you read that right, you are going to wear black shoes with a navy suit.
-A black shoe brings your suit to a level of formality fit for a theater or the most exclusive of restaurants, and that black tie finishes off the look perfectly.
+A black shoe brings your suit to a level of formality fit for a theater or the most exclusive of restaurants, and that black-tie finishes off the look perfectly.

 So now that you have the know-how, it’s time to get out there and there and make that first date a great one and hopefully a prelude to life’s biggest adventure.
-And don’t worry, I’m sure that your date will give you a little more than seven seconds to leave an impression.
+And don’t worry, I’m sure that your data will give you a little more than seven seconds to leave an impression.